 Home Gyms Reviewed

 Prices start at around $250 for the most basic machines.
-Think seriously about buying a home gym at all if this sounds expensive.
-A reasonable amount to pay for a decent multi gym that works all the major muscle groups is $500 to $1000.
-More than this and you're into the high quality, commercial grade machines aimed at serious weight trainers (or beginners with serious money!).
+A reasonable amount to pay for a high quality multi gym that allows you to work all the major muscle groups is $500 to $1000.
+If the gyms cost more than this, it is probably a health-club quality, commercial grade machine aimed at the most serious weight trainers or beginners with serious money.

-So with a brief outline of what to look out for in home gyms let's start to look at some specific models in more detail...
+Therefore, with a brief outline of what to look out for in home gyms let's start to look at some specific models in more detail.

 Bandflex